cedmax/ireneros.net/contents/_about/cutmoose.markdown

-[Cut Moose](http://cutmoose.com) is a new collaboration founded by puppeteer Helen Ainsworth and myself.
+[Cut Moose](http://cutmoose.com) is a new charity founded by puppeteer Helen Ainsworth and myself.
 The collaboration is dedicated to creating thought provoking theatre that is visually stimulating, essentially entertaining and often surreal.